The Rogue's March: Australia

 The First Fleet arrived in Botany Bay in 1788.
 The colony was officially proclaimed on 9 February.
 On the 11th, three individuals were drummed out of the camp for fornication.
 Hence the first named piece of music known to have been performed in Australia – apart from God Save the King – was the Rogue's March.

-The Sudds-Thompson case was an event in the early history of New South Wales.
-In 1825, two soldiers, Sudds and Thompson, decided to steal from a shop and get caught on purpose, because they thought convicts had better long term prospects than soldiers.
+In 1826, two soldiers stationed in New South Wales, Joseph Sudds and Patrick Thompson, decided to steal from a shop and then get caught on purpose because they believed convicts had better long term prospects than soldiers.
 However the governor General Darling decided to make an example of them.
 According to Charles White's Convict life in New South Wales:

 The two men were stripped of their uniform and clothed in the convict dress; iron collars with long projecting spikes were then rivetted round their necks and fetters and chains rivetted on their legs.
 They were then drummed out of the regiment and marched back to gaol while the band played "The Rogue's March".

 Whether Darling acted legally has been debated.
-One of the men died and the case turned into a major political controversy.
+One of the men (Sudds) died a few days later and the case turned into a major political controversy.